PUBG Mobile Version Launched In The West For Android, Here’s What It Looks Like

 The mobile version of the highly popular multiplayer online battle royale video game, PlayerUnknown’s Battlegrounds (PUBG), has finally been released in the west.
 The game’s developer PUBG Corporation announced on social media that it has now made the game available on the Google Play Store for Canadian Android users.
-PUBG Mobile follows in the footsteps of other massively multiplayer online franchises, such as Fortnite Battle Royale and ARK: Survival Evolved, which have both recently been ported to mobile.
+PUBG Mobile follows in the footsteps of other massive multiplayer online franchises, such as Fortnite Battle Royale and ARK: Survival Evolved, which have both recently been ported to mobile.

 As reported by IGN, the recently released game is an Android Beta version, which means that the company likely wants to test out the game and iron out all of its kinks before releasing it to other western territories.
 North American players should be getting access to the final version of PUBG Mobile once all of the issues have been resolved.